Midnight poem

-The midnight poem is a fragment of Greek lyric poetry preserved by Hephaestion.
+The Midnight poem is a fragment of Greek lyric poetry preserved by the Alexandrian grammarian Hephaestion.
 It is possibly by the archaic Greek poet Sappho, and is fragment 168 B in Eva-Maria Voigt's edition of her works.
 It is also sometimes known as PMG fr. adesp.
-976 – that is, fragment 976 from Denys Page's Poetae Melici Graeci, not attributed to any author (fragmenta adespota).
+976 – that is, fragment 976 from Denys Page's Poetae Melici Graeci, not attributed by him to any author (fragmenta adespota).
 The poem, four lines describing a woman alone at night, is one of the best-known surviving pieces of Greek lyric poetry.
 Long thought to have been composed by Sappho, it is one of the most frequently translated and adapted of the works ascribed to her.

 Poem

 Four lines of the poem survive, preserved in Hephaestion's Enchiridion, a treatise on meter in Greek poetry.
 Most scholars believe that this is only a fragment of a longer original, though Diskin Clay argues that the poem is complete as it is.
 The poem is composed in an Aeolic meter known as the hagesichorean, in which lines are of the form "x – u u – u – –", where "–" represents a long syllable, "u" represents a short syllable, and "x" represents an anceps.

 The poem describes the speaker – a woman, as the adjective "μόνα" ("alone") in the final line is feminine – lying alone at night.
 Clay suggests that this was intended to allude to, and contrast with, the myth of Selene and her mortal lover Endymion, who were reunited each night.
 Other authors, such as Ulrich von Wilamowitz-Moellendorf, have read the poem as describing the speaker waiting for a lover.
 Paula Reiner and David Kovacs note, however, that the poem says nothing explicitly about waiting.
 Instead, they suggest, the poem might equally well be read as a generalised complaint of loneliness rather than being specifically concerned with a lover's absence; Odysseus Tsagarakis says that "the feeling of loneliness is most beautifully expressed by Sappho" in this fragment.